ufz/ogs/Tests/Data/Parabolic/ComponentTransport/ReactiveTransport/CO2Injection/CO2Injection.md

 The first approach involves a simplified rate calculation derived directly from the current concentration of calcium, employing the following formula: $\text{rate} = 10^{-6.91} - 10^{-1.52} * (c_{\ce{Ca}})^2$, with $c_{\ce{Ca}}$ in $\mathrm{mol/kgw}$.
 And another one is the well known PWP rate, which is proposed by Plummer, Wigley and Parkhurst (denoted further as “PWP”) in 1978 for calcite dissolution based on three dissolution reactions [4].
-The formulae of the PWP approach is available to be found in the PHREEQC database e.g. phreeqc.dat.
+The formulae of the PWP approach is available to be found in the PHREEQC database e.g. `phreeqc.dat`.
 In the numerical experiment, the total simulation time is 30 000 $\mathrm{s}$.
 Details about the case study is described in the example 5.9 from Appelo and Postma [2].
 The related PHREEQC script is available online to be found [5].